puppetlabs/puppet-docs/source/pe/3.7/install_upgrade_migration_monolithic.md

 2. Once the database configuration has been acquired, the migration tool connects to the console database and exports your classification data to a JSON file called `dashboard-classification-export.json` in the current directory.
 To specify a different output file name and location, include the `--output` option when you run the export command (e.g. `/opt/puppet/bin/nc_migrate export --output <NEW FILE PATH>`.)

-## Step 5: Review and Convert Your PE 3.3 Classification Data
+## Step 5: Convert Your PE 3.3 Classification Data

 In this step, the migration tool is essentially mapping your exported classification data to a node group hierarchy that is compatible with PE 3.8.
 The tool first checks the exported classification data for PE 3.8 compatibility issues.
 If compatibility issues exist, you will have a chance to resolve the issues and export your data again.